 - The shoe should have about a half-inch from the longest toe to the tip of the shoe.

 - Check to see if their pinky toe is pressed up against the side of the shoe.
 The pinky toe should have a little wiggle room and shouldn’t be squished against the side of the shoe.

 - Make sure their heel is up against the back of the shoe when trying on the shoe.

 Q: What is the difference between a midsole, insole, and outsole?

 A: The midsole, insole, and outsole are three different parts of the shoe.
 The outsole, which is sometimes referred to as just the “sole,” is located on the very bottom of the shoe.
 It is usually made of durable rubber and provides traction.

 The midsole is located directly above the outsole.
 It is usually made of foam and provides cushioning arch support and stability.
 The insole is a removable piece that is placed on top of the midsole that provides some cushioning but also can wick away moisture.

 For those needing additional support, the insole can be removed and replaced with an orthotic insole of choice.

-Foot pain from flat feet is no joke.
-But your little one doesn’t have to suffer.
-We’ve found plenty of supportive shoes that will help provide the arch support they need to alleviate foot and ankle pain caused by their flat feet.
+Foot pain from flat feet is no joke, but fortunately, your little one doesn’t have to suffer thanks to the development of special shoes for flat feet.
+In this review, we’ve found plenty of supportive shoes that will help provide the arch support they need to alleviate foot and ankle pain caused by their flat feet.

-When it comes to the best shoes for kids with flat feet, our favorite pick is the adidas Originals Swift running shoe.
-These shoes are not only supportive but as you can expect from adidas, stylish too.
-Because let’s face it, being comfortable, pain-free and looking good is important.
+When it comes to the best kids shoes for flat feet, all of the shoes on our list will provide support and comfort for your child, but our favorite pick is the Adidas Originals Swift running shoe.
+These shoes are not only supportive but, as you can expect from Adidas, stylish too.
+Because let’s face it, being comfortable, pain-free, and looking good is important for growing kids!